-A quality program has measurable program and outcomes-based goals and a system and plan in place for gathering data, engaging in data-driven decision-making, implementing program improvement strategies and regularly reassessing outcomes.
+A quality program has measurable program and outcomes-based goals; and a system and plan in place for gathering data, engaging in data- driven decision-making, implementing program improvement strategies, and regularly reassessing outcomes.

 STANDARD INDICATORS RATING NOTES A Quality Program: How True?
-8.1 Delineates measurable Program has measurable program goals and objectives that are documented and available for viewing 1 program goals Program goals and objectives can be articulated with consistency by all staff 2 and objectives that reflect the Staff can describe how the program goals are 3 organization's mission addressed by specific programs and activities 4 1111331011 1 = Program goals are not recorded or clearly delineated 1 = Staff and/or stakeholders are unaware of program goals and how they support the organization's mission N/A 8.2 Selects and implements Incorporates program evaluation that includes both qualitative and quantitative data 1 appropriate assessment The selected assessment tools measure program 2 tools to measure the practices and youth engagement - Assessment is carried out on at least an annual basis 3 effectiveness and summary data is available for viewing 4 of program practices and status of youth outcomes 1 = Program evaluation is not conducted on an annual basis N/A 8.3 Obtains and - Program leadership and staff use assessment and 1 analyzes data and compares evaluation data to continuously review and refine program activities, policies, staffing and professional 2 findings to the organization's mission, goals development to ensure that program practices support the program's mission and goals 3 and objectives 1 = Program leadership does not use evaluation data to revise program practices 4 1 = Program does not maintain documentation that illustrates how evaluation data has been used to revise program practices N/A 8.4 Employs data to design and The program engages staff and stakeholders in analyzing data, determining conclusions and 1 implement an improvement developing a plan for change that is specific, measurable, and time-bound 2 plan that has measurable Documentation of the improvement plan is available 3 goals and for viewing 4 objectives 1 = Program does not have an improvement plan or plan is not available for viewing N/A
+8.1 Delineates measurable program goals and objectives 1 = Program goals are not recorded or clearly delineated 1 = Staff and/or stakeholders are unaware of program goals and how they support the organization's mission 1 2 3 that reflect the organization's mission 4 N/A 8.2 Selects and implements appropriate assessment tools to measure the effectiveness of program practices and status of youth outcomes Incorporates program evaluation that includes gathering both qualitative and quantitative data The selected assessment tools measure program practices and youth engagement Assessment is carried out on at least an annual basis and summary data is available for viewing 1 = Program evaluation is not conducted on an annual basis 1 2 3 4 N/A 8.3 Obtains and analyzes data and compares findings to the organization's mission, goals, and objectives - Program leadership and staff use assessment and evaluation data to continuously review and refine program activities, policies, staffing, and professional development; ensuring that program practices support the program's mission and goals 1 = Program leadership does not use evaluation data to revise program practices 1 = Program does not maintain documentation that illustrates how evaluation data has been used to revise program practices 1 2 3 4 N/A 8.4 Employs data to design and implement an improvement plan that has measurable goals and objectives The program engages staff and stakeholders in analyzing data, determining conclusions, and developing a plan for change that is specific, measurable, and time-bound Documentation of the improvement plan is available for viewing 1 = Program does not have an improvement plan or plan is not available for viewing 1 2 3 4 N/A